annedroid/MLAKSDeployment/README.md

-### Authors: Fidan Boylu Uz and Mario Bourgoin
+### Original Authors: Fidan Boylu Uz and Mario Bourgoin
+#### Modified for What the Hack by Laura Edell

-# Deploying Python models on a Kubernetes Cluster for real-time scoring
+# Deploying ML models on a Kubernetes Cluster for real-time scoring

 ## Overview
 This scenario shows how to deploy a Frequently Asked Questions (FAQ) matching model as a web service to provide predictions for user questions.
 For this scenario, “Input Data” in the architecture diagram refers to text strings containing the user questions to match with a list of FAQs.
 The scenario is designed for the Scikit-Learn machine learning library for Python but can be generalized to any scenario that uses Python models to make real-time predictions.